AntonKovalev/Competitive-Programming/README.md

 # Competitive-Programming
-Solutions to problems from various programming contests.
+Solutions to Kattis problems, see https://open.kattis.com/